 TALA sportswear: Sustainable sportswear from top to toe

-From its inception in May 2019, TALA has exploded on the sustainable sportswear scene.
-Generating £5.2 million worth of sales in its first year alone, offering a point of difference to the modern consumer has driven its success.
+Since its inception in May 2019, TALA has been making waves with its commitment to creating sustainable sportswear.
+Generating £5.2 million worth of sales in its first year alone, TALA offers “sustainable and high-performance activewear, without the hefty price tag.”

 TALA sportswear: Athleisure for the modern consumer

-Created by influencer and entrepreneur Grace Beverly in 2019, TALA has one clear mission that drives the business — developing sustainable sportswear that doesn’t compromise on performance, fit, quality and style, while still being affordable for the masses.
+Created by influencer-entrepreneur Grace Beverly, TALA has a clear mission driving the business — developing sustainable sportswear that offers no compromises on performance, fit, quality and style while still being affordable.

-It’s generated from an understanding that fast fashion isn’t — and can never be — sustainable, so it’s time to offer realistic, attainable alternatives.
+TALA understands that fast fashion isn't — and can never be — sustainable.
+So, instead of finding ways to make it work, the brand breaks the mould by offering realistic, attainable alternatives.

-TALA has capitalised on a gap in the market for a younger consumer making conscious purchases who wants to invest in quality clothing without harming the planet.
+TALA capitalised on a market gap: a younger consumer making conscious purchases, investing in high-quality, sustainable clothing and surpassing expectations.

 Sustainability initiatives